DaoHongDS/ImgCapt_Yolo4_CNN_Obj/README.md

 The experiments is on COCO dataset (train2014).
 We use 20k images (18k for training and 2k for testing (and calcalating BLEU, METEOR scores).

 Models' architecture is Encoder-Decoder:
 1. Encoder is combination of features (gets from a CNN models) and object detection results (get from Yolo4 output).
-We tried some CNN models like: Xception, Yolo4 backbone (CSP Darknet53), ViT, SWIN...
+We tried some CNN models like: Xception, Yolo4 backbone (CSP Darknet53), ViT, Swin...
 2. Decoder is LSTM or Transformer.

 For evaluations, we calculated BLEU and METEOR scores on the test dataset (2k COCO images).
 On the otherhand, we considered the params number of models and its speed of training and predicting.